jitendrakumar0/festival-decor-for-img/README.md

 # festival-decor-for-img
-A Part of IMG Global Infotech
+A Part of IMG Global Infotech PVT.
+LTD.